currinjs/CurrinJS/packages/compiler-cli/README.md

 This CLI is intended for demos, prototyping, or for users with simple build systems that run bare `tsc`.

-Users with a build system should expect an Angular template plugin.
+Users with a build system should expect an Currin template plugin.
 Such a plugin would be based on the `public_api.ts` in this directory, but should share the TypeScript compiler instance with the one already used in the plugin for TypeScript typechecking and emit.